Open Adoption NSW: How It Works Under the Permanency Support Program

 - Long-term care (last resort)

 Open adoption sits fourth in the hierarchy — it is the preferred option if restoration and guardianship are not available or appropriate, and the child is non-Aboriginal.
-It is governed by the Adoption Act 2000 (NSW) and administered through the Supreme Court.
+It is governed by the Adoption Act 2000 (NSW), with an Adoption Plan registered with the Supreme Court.

 The PSP's two-year timeframe means that agencies are expected to have identified and pursued a permanency goal well within two years of a child entering care.
 In practice, the adoption process itself can take longer — but the decision about whether adoption is the goal should be made within that window.